 My third deployment, Kyrgyzstan, Civil Engineer Liaison

-I negotiated project approvals in accordance with lease terms (lots of trips off base), served on the US Department of State Country Team for basing negotiations and serviced as the officer in charge for the security escorts.
+I negotiated project approvals in accordance with lease terms (lots of trips off base), served on the US Department of State Country Team for basing negotiations, and serviced as the officer in charge of the security escorts.